Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 Day 2 morning:

-Whether in classical style in a coffee house, exotically in the city center, in a trendy eatery or in a cultural environment - having breakfast in Vienna is a pleasure that satisfies all expectations.
+Whether in classical style in a coffee house, exotically in the city center, in a trendy eatery or in a cultural environment - Vienna serves breakfast in all its culinary variations.

 The breakfast served at Meierei in Stadtpark, which belongs to Restaurant Steirereck, is sensational.
 Everything has that certain something extra here.
 There is even a Viennese brunch with ‘beuschel’ (pig’s lights) or goulash.
 The restaurant in the MAK – Austrian Museum of Applied Arts/Contemporary Art has been completely remodeled.
 Only the fantastic coffered ceiling remains and is reflected in the name of the new restaurant: Salonplafond.